Arronk/My-Coding-Journey/log.md

 then I did initially.
 Hopefully I can get the entire course finished tomorrow which will allow me to move onto CS50 and fast.ai.
 I have also organised a FCC local meetup which I'm really looking forward.
 I'm feeling less anxious about this one compared to the one on Thursday since I organised it.

+## Day 69: 16.06.2018

+### Progress: Part organised and went to my first FCC Meetup

+Went to a two hour meetup with a group of other local coders doing the FCC curriculum.
+I have wrote enough about it on their forums and the Perth FreeCodeCamp forum I won't go into much detail here.
+It was definately worthwhile and will be doing it again next month.

+## Day 70: 17.06.2018

+### Progress: Busted my ass on Credit.C for CS50

+I have a lot to learn and practice in C and writing programs in general it isn't easy.
+I managed to get it complete but not without assistance....again.
+Retraining my brain to thinking in code is not going to happen overnight!